 It must be said the Royal Navy has a robust mine countermeasures capability and contributes to counter IED efforts as well.
 However, things do not stand still and the Future Mine Countermeasures/Hydrographic/Patrol Vessel (FMHPV) has matured in the MHPV I mentioned above.
 This programme will define a replacement for the existing Hunt and Sandown specialist vessels, some of the hydrographic vessels and the patrol vessels.

-The project will look at delivered effect and not be platform centric, so instead of creating a specialist vessel to carry out the task it will look at a number of means of delivery, not necessarily a dedicated vessel.
+The project will look at the delivered effect and not be platform-centric, so instead of creating a specialist vessel to carry out the task it will look at a number of means of delivery, not necessarily a dedicated vessel.

 The IED of the maritime environment

 The general theme of combining patrol, hydrography and MCM has been in circulation for some time, culminating in the C3 concept.
 Many people have proposed a well-armed vessel that is more patrol and less survey/MCM with resultant designs using a mission bay and modular equipment to fulfil these latter requirements.
 The problem with this is that if it looks like a warship, the Treasury will question the value of the C2 and ask some uncomfortable questions hence the RN dropping the C3 title and proposing anything that doesn’t look too fighty!

 I also think that using a small frigate/large OPV design also misses the opportunity to really add capacity, the number of MCM specialists and amount of mission equipment they would be able to carry would not provide much of uplift over the traditional dedicated vessels, hence the configuration of SIMSS.

 There is also a great deal of expertise in mine countermeasures in other European naval forces, the legacy of two major conflicts means that even today, sea mines in European waters remain a very real threat to shipping and sailors.